 |Mary Island, AK|

 In 1899, $300,000 was requested for the establishment of eleven light stations in Alaska, one of which was to be located on Mary Island.
 As sufficient funds were not received, requests for additional capital were made the following two years as well.
-Alaska’s first two lighthouses built by the United States were completed in March of 1902 at Sentinel Island and Five Fingers Island.
-Later that same year, contractors off-loaded materials near the northeastern end of Mary Island and construction commenced on what would become Alaska’s fourth lighthouse.
+Alaska’s first two lighthouses built by the United States were completed in March 1902 at Sentinel Island and Five Fingers Island.
+In May of that same year, contractors R.M.
+Henningsen and Thorvald Olsen off-loaded materials near the northeastern end of Mary Island, and construction commenced on what would become Alaska’s fourth lighthouse.
 The foundation was completed around the first of October, and work continued through the end of the following July, though the light was actually lit for the first time on July 15, 1903.

 The lighthouse consisted of an octagonal, one-story building with a smaller octagonal tower extending from its center to a height of nearly fifty feet.
-The black cylindrical lantern room atop the tower, housed a fourth-order Fresnel lens that beamed forth a fixed white light at a focal plane of 67 feet above the water.
+The black cylindrical lantern room atop the tower housed a fourth-order Chance Brothers Fresnel lens that beamed forth a fixed white light at a focal plane of sixty-seven feet above the water.

 Protruding from the eastern face of the lighthouse, towards Revillagigedo Channel, was a Daboll trumpet, which served as the station’s fog signal.
 A pair of galvanized-iron oil houses were placed forty-feet west of the lighthouse, while two one-and-a-half story frame dwellings were built an additional sixty feet farther west.
 A boathouse and boat launch were also provided to facilitate access to the station.
 As the customs house was relocated to Ketchikan in 1900, the keepers and their families had the island practically to themselves.

-Improvements to the station came in 1926 when a new light source was installed, increasing the candlepower from 600 to 6,000, and in 1931 when a Class C radio beacon was erected at the lighthouse as an additional navigational aid.
+Improvements to the station came in 1926 when the light was electrified and a flasher was installed to produce a pair of white flashes every six seconds.
+The 300-watt bulb used inside the Fresnel increased the light’s candlepower from 600 to 6,000.
+In 1931, a Class C radiobeacon was erected at the lighthouse as an additional navigational aid.

-After the wooden lighthouse had been in service for just over thirty years, the Coast Guard decided that a sturdier structure was required.
+After the wooden lighthouse had been in service for just over thirty years, the Lighthouse Service decided that a sturdier structure was required.
 A new lighthouse was thus constructed on the point between 1936 and 1938 at a cost of $54,792.
-Built of reinforced concrete in an art deco style, the new tower was square and displayed the light at a height of 76 feet above the water.
+Built of reinforced concrete in an art deco style, the new tower was square and displayed the light at a height of seventy-six feet above the water.
 The base of the tower connected to a flat-roofed building, which housed air compressors and electric generators on its main floor, and fuel, supplies and a heating plant in its basement.

 In a cost-saving measure, individuals and organizations were invited to apply for long-term leases on several lighthouses in Southeast Alaska.
 The Coast Guard would still be responsible for the light, but all other maintenance would fall to the lessee.
-Dan Foote, a former Coast Guardsman, was awarded the Mary Island Lighthouse in May of 1997.
-He planned to operate a bed and breakfast on the property, but later found out that while the lighthouse was on Coast Guard property, the land directly west of the lighthouse, where the keeper’s dwellings once stood, was now U.S. Forest Service Property.
+Dan Foote, a former coastguardsman, was awarded Mary Island Lighthouse in May 1997.
+He planned to operate a bed and breakfast on the property, but later found out that while the lighthouse was on Coast Guard property, the land directly west of the lighthouse, where the keeper’s dwellings once stood, was now U.S. Forest Service property.
 When the Forest Service refused to lease Foote the land, he was forced to abandon the project.

 Located in the Revillagigedo Channel on the northwest side of Mary